OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

 This synchronization occurs at the following moments, depending on the configured authentication:

 After a successful login
 :   The data for the **logged in user** is updated.
-Occurs when using Active Directory, LDAP, SAML 2.0, Azure AD or Okta authentication.
+Occurs when using LDAP, SAML 2.0, Azure AD or Okta authentication.

 On a daily timer
 :   The data for **all existing users from external authentication sources** in the OutSystems database is updated.
 These users are the ones whose username contains a `\` (slash) character.